2020 AAAS Mass Media Fellow at Science Friday

-I had to learn produce segments from home and I had to record the segment that I hosted from my closet– that was very interesting.
+I had to learn to produce segments from home and I had to record the segment that I hosted from my closet– that was very interesting.

 It was a challenge because I’m a people person.
 I would have loved to be chat with Science Friday folks and interact with different teams more.
 That aspect of the internship was a bit hard.

 In terms of the show, Science Friday is known as a live show and right now it’s being prerecorded so I missed how the live version was produced.
 Not being there it was hard to pick up on what some of the radio lingo meant and had to cover that with my mentor producer.
 At first, it felt like a burden asking all these questions but I grew more comfortable with time.
-One of the thing I will never forget though: Press.
+One of the things I will never forget though: Press.
 Record.

-Something else I had nightmares all the summer, in addition to forgetting to press record, was technical difficulties.
-I always waited in suspense to see if my recording will show up after I end my meeting, but if for some reason it disappeared into internet ether, then there goes your segment!
+Something else I had nightmares about all the summer, in addition to forgetting to press record, was technical difficulties.
+I always waited in suspense to see if my recording will show up after I end my meeting, but if for some reason it disappeared into the internet ether, then there goes your segment!
 One time, we had internet difficulties and had to try so many things to make it work which wouldn’t have happened if I was at the studio.

 That being said, we worked to overcome all these barriers and I had an awesome experience!

 I never thought of doing production before because I was never exposed to it.
-This experience opened an extra door in science communication and I would be more than happy to work on production in the future.
+This experience opened an extra door in science communication and I would be more than happy to work on the production in the future.

 I did enjoy my experience in Science Friday a lot.
 By the latter half of my internship, they sort of forgot that I was a PhD student and they said, ‘Oh yeah, you’re a producer.’
 It was interesting to see the transformation of myself from the beginning of the fellowship and transitioning to being a fish in water producing segments.
-I like the part of giving a voice to the scientists and how the audience relates voice and realizing that there’s actually humans behind these publications.
+I like the part of giving a voice to the scientists and how the audience relates to voice and realizing that there are actually humans behind these publications.

 Long story short, I loved the experience and I think potentially audio production is something that I look forward to doing as a science communicator in any shape or form.
 And it wouldn’t have been possible without this experience.